EmanuelAfessa/Rainfall_Analytics_Prediction/Readme.md

 ## 4. Collecting data

 Data collected for United States meterological stations on a limited time range.
-The main raw data is weather.csv in data fodler.
+The main raw data is weather.csv in data folder.
 Here the independent variable we want to **forecast is the level of precipitation in inches on a given date at given US City**.
 The data has **natural dependent variables** like **wind speed, wind direction, average temperature,etc**.

-### 5. Storing and enriching the data
+## 5. Storing and enriching the data

 For the moment, there is no storage system.
 The input csvs are processed in pandas dataframes and used directly.
 We can easily add an SQL database for intermediate storage.